Welcome to today's edition of the Rush 24-7 podcast.

 It is not an expansion of freedom in any way, shape, manner, or form.

-In my remaining moments before our next obscene profit timeout.
+Now, let me tell you about Canada in my remaining moments before our next obscene profit timeout.

 They have nearly 100% coverage in Canada, but you cannot get an MRI or an ultrasound or a knee replacement, a hip replacement.

-You can't get cutting edge drugs or see a dentist, and you wait in line forever to get any of those things.
+You can't get cutting-edge drugs or see a dentist, and you wait in line forever to get any of those things.

-This government has corrupted science, academia, the four corners of deceit, as I uh continue to describe them as being.
+This government has corrupted science, academia, the four corners of deceit, as I continue to describe them as being.

 All right, brief time out.